 In the U.S., OSHA has identified and published LOTO requirements for several industries.

 These requirements can be found in their respective sections of the OSHA 29 CFR listing or in those National Fire Protection Association (NFPA) standards which have been requested by OSHA.

 Twenty-five U.S. states, Puerto Rico and the U.S. Virgin Islands have adopted OSHA-approved State Plans, which are identical to or more stringent than U.S. Federal OSHA standards.
 Similarly, Canada, the U.K., Australia, South Africa, and other countries have established their own LOTO requirements.

-Large businesses and government agencies rely on LOTO Builder because it enables employees to share their knowledge and build highly effective LOTO procedures using organization-wide online accounts.
+Large businesses and government agencies can now rely on LOTOBuilder to enable employees to share their knowledge and build highly effective LOTO procedures using organization-wide online accounts.

-Smaller businesses rely on LOTO Builder because it is the easiest, most straightforward way to produce comprehensive LOTO procedures that meet company and OSHA requirements.
+Smaller businesses can rely on LOTOBuilder because it is the easiest, most straightforward way to produce comprehensive LOTO procedures that meet company and OSHA requirements.